Become a wise guide who attends to God’s activity in your own life, the lives of others, and the world.

 What will I learn?

-Grow as guide in spiritual formation through courses that are Biblically-based, expertly taught, and holistically supported.
+Grow as a guide in spiritual formation through courses that are Biblically-based, expertly taught, and holistically supported.

 - Delight in the Scriptures.